Why We Do This Work

 Flourishing, or what is also referred to as complete wellbeing, is considered to be the ultimate aim of life (Keyes, 2002).

 Governments and policymakers around the world have started to measure flourishing as a marker of national progress.
-While fields like public health have started to investigate ways to promote individual and community flourishing, the field of education has yet to adopt flourishing as one of its primary goals.
+While fields like public health have started to investigate ways to promote individual and community flourishing, the field of education and the world of business has yet to adopt flourishing as one of its primary goals.

 Dewey (1934) once stated, “any education is, in its forms and methods, an outgrowth of the needs of the society in which it exists.”